 If you do not already hold a first degree, but believe that you are a suitable candidate for the Graduate Diploma through other experience and educational achievements, please contact the admissions tutor.

 Months of entry

 On this course, you will gain the chance to work closely with internationally recognised experts who are defining the field conducting groundbreaking research in periods from medieval to contemporary and focusing on painting, sculpture, print culture, architecture, photography, digital art and museology.
-Our History of Art and Architecture Graduate Certificate is also enriched by museum and site visits, visiting speakers and screenings.
+Our History of Art and Architecture Graduate Diploma is also enriched by museum and site visits, visiting speakers and screenings.

 Over the course of the Diploma you will develop skills of visual analysis, critical thinking, academic writing and research experience that will prepare you to embark on further postgraduate study, for example our MA History of Art, MA History of Architecture, MA History of Photography, MA History of Art with Curating or MA Museum Cultures.